TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Assets/Index.rst

 .. index:: pair: Assets; Viewhelpers

-Viewhelper
+ViewHelper
 ----------

-There are also two Viewhelpers, the :ref:`f:asset.css<t3viewhelper:typo3-fluid-asset-css>` and the :ref:`f:asset.script<t3viewhelper:typo3-fluid-asset-script>` Viewhelper which use the :php:`AssetCollector` API.
+There are also two ViewHelpers, the :ref:`f:asset.css<t3viewhelper:typo3-fluid-asset-css>` and the :ref:`f:asset.script<t3viewhelper:typo3-fluid-asset-script>` Viewhelper which use the :php:`AssetCollector` API.

 .. index:: pair: Assets; Rendering order